-The Senate Caucus on International Narcotics Control has oversight of U.S. counternarcotics policy.
-The caucus’s seven bipartisan members work to combat international narcotics trafficking and reduce domestic drug abuse.
+The Senate Caucus on International Narcotics Control was established in 1985 and is a standing committee of the Senate.
+The caucus’ seven bipartisan members work to combat international narcotics trafficking and reduce domestic drug abuse.

-The caucus has been particularly focused on the dangers of illegal drugs in our own communities.
-We have held hearings on how to best stop methamphetamine production and abuse and the dangers of new synthetic drugs such as K2, Spice and bath salts.
+The caucus has also held a number of hearings focused on domestic policy including how to best stop methamphetamine production and abuse and the dangers of new and emerging drug trends that threaten public health and safety, including opioids, fentanyl, and synthetic drugs such as K2, Spice and bath salts.

-Chairman Feinstein has authored a number of reports with her colleagues on how best to reduce the trafficking of illegal drugs and drug-related violence.
-Below is a list of recent reports the Caucus has released:
+Senator Feinstein has authored a number of reports with her colleagues on how best to reduce the trafficking of illegal drugs and drug-related violence.
+Below is a list of recent reports the caucus has released:

-The complete calendar of future and past caucus hearings and other useful information are available on the Drug Caucus website.
+The complete list of reports issued by the caucus, as well as a calendar of future and past caucus hearings, are available on the Drug Caucus website.